googleapis/python-aiplatform/README.rst

 ~~~~~~~~
 Importing
 ^^^^^^^^^^^^^^^^^^^^
-All SDK functionality can be used from the root of the package:
+SDK functionality can be used from the root of the package:

 .. code-block:: Python